Definition of Residency for Tuition Purposes

 Residency is not resolved automatically and it is your responsibility to fill out the Request to Be Classified as a California Resident Form and submit it along with the appropriate documentation to Admissions & Records.
 The request and documentation must be submitted no later than the last day to drop with a “W” grade, which can be found on the Important Dates and Deadline page.
 If approved, your student fees will be adjusted accordingly.
 Requests received after the last day to drop with a “W” grade with extenuating circumstances will be evaluated on a case by case basis.
 Residency may only be adjusted during the term in which the non-resident fees are billed.
 Upon the conclusion of the term, all fees become finalized.
 Residency will not be changed retroactively.

+A minimum of two supporting documents are needed to establish residency.
 Suggested documentation (dated at least one year and one day prior to the beginning of the term):

 - CA Driver’s License

 - CA Car Registration

 - Rent / ownership of CA residence

 - Income Tax Statements (both Federal (1040) and CA (540) with CA address listed)

 - California professional practice license